rahulmahawer/number-counter/README.md

-# RM-counter-
-made by rahul mahawer
+use for counter...maede by rahul mahawer